Almost all websites, even the incredibly popular ones experience downtime at some point.

 Compatibility issues can be overcome by using a staging environment to test things out before using the new software on a live website.
 Some hosting service providers provide a staging area for you to try things out.
 You can employ backups of your websites to prevent site crash before any major or even minor update, so you can rewind time to before the crash.

 DNS problems are also quite frequent and certainly are very strong contenders for the leading cause of website downtime.
 DNS is the equivalent of a phone book for your site’s IP address.
 When someone types yourdomain.com into their browser, the user’s Internet Service Provider looks it up in a DNS server that directs your browser to the matching IP address which is basically your site’s address.

 Handling DNS is particularly tricky, there are many parties that need to work together to make sure everything works as it is supposed to.
 Configuring your DNS records to the correct name servers is typically done by the domain registrar from whom you initially purchased the domain.

 Configuring your DNS is generally something you’ll need to work out with your registrar (who may also happen to be your hosting service provider).
 If the updates for changes on your websites take time to register or if you use incorrect settings, your website can become painfully slow and possibly crash.

 Vulnerabilities in software at your end is can cause downtime.

 Dedicated denial of service attacks on popular websites are very common, it can potentially bring your website to a crawl.
 If you use shared hosting, you may be more at risk, this depends entirely on your how well your hosting provider segregates server processing power and memory.
-Using a dedicated server means you’ll only need to concern yourself with protecting your own servers from DDOS attacks, but their cost puts them out of reach for most new businesses.
+Using a dedicated server means you’ll only need to protect your own servers from DDOS attacks, but their cost puts them out of reach for most new businesses.

 Apart from DDOS attacks, hackers may attempt to find and exploit popular vulnerabilities in WordPress software or vulnerabilities found in third party software you add to your website.